26 Worst Belly Fat Myths, According to Experts

 We might think that fat is fat, but the location of it also has health implications.
 "Although BMI is a good estimate of overweight or obesity status, having fat in the belly region is more detrimental to your health than being slightly overweight without much belly fat," says Bella.
 "Even if your BMI is normal, central obesity can be a risk factor for metabolic syndrome, diabetes, and cardiovascular disease."

 Truth: 100 calories from two processed, preservative-packed cookies are not equal to 100 calories from an apple.

 Who do you think is healthier: someone who eats 1,200 calories worth of candies and chocolates or someone who eats 2,000 calories worth of vegetables and lean protein?
-Clearly, it’s not just about the number of calories, but also about the quality of those calories.
-“Although keeping your calories in check is key for overall weight loss, healthy food sources are key to losing belly fat and gaining lean muscle mass,” says Bella.
-“Studies show that if you compare two people who consume the same amount of calories worth of saturated fat and unsaturated healthy fats, the person who consumes more saturated fat will have more belly fat.”
-It’s one of the 40 Habits That Make You Sick and Fat!
+Clearly, it's not just about the number of calories, but also about the quality of those calories.
+"Although keeping your calories in check is key for overall weight loss, healthy food sources are key to losing belly fat and gaining lean muscle mass," says Bella.
+"Studies show that if you compare two people who consume the same amount of calories worth of saturated fat and unsaturated healthy fats, the person who consumes more saturated fat will have more belly fat."
+It's one of the 40 Habits That Make You Sick and Overweight!